Howdy folks and welcome again to my World of Sport Wrestling Review for Episode 6. Without further ado, let’s jump straight into the action!

 And Sysum will defeat Rampage on episode ten after going through Crater in some kind of hardcore style match.
 Mark my words…

 And that’s it for my words today.
-Huge thanks for reading my work here at Pro Wrestling Post, and I hope to see you all back here very soon for more WoS Wrestling Reviews!
+Huge thanks for reading my work here at Pro Wrestling Post, and I hope to see you all back here very soon for more World of Sport Wrestling Reviews!